george24601/notes/microservice/consistency/saga.md

 3. non-repetable read: read submitted data from another txn in between

+Request:

+1. Idempotent

+2. Can abort/fail

+Compensating request

+1. Idempotent

+2. Communtative with Request - book and then cancel is same as cancel then book.
+This is the defend against the case where a later arrival of a request that has been cancelled

-Request: Idempotent, Can abort, Compensating request: Idempotent, Communtative, can not abort
+3. can not abort (eventually)

 use a semantic lock to mark possible dirty read - but need timeout as deadlock prevention